keboola/php-temp/README.md

 $temp->remove();
 ```

+Available methods:

+- `getTmpFolder` -- Get the name of the temporary folder.
+- `createFile` -- Create a named file in the temporary folder.
+- `createTmpFile` -- Create a random file in the temporary folder.

 ## Migration from version 2.0
 - The public `setId` method was removed.
 This function was rarely used and is no longer available.
 - The public `initRunFolder` method was removed.
 The folder is now initialized when used and there is